We’re collaborative. With your help, we’ve made research breakthroughs that have changed lives.

 Collaborative.
 Bold.
 Ambitious.
 It’s the only way we’ve been able to make life-changing discoveries.

-In the late 1980s, scientists studying donated brain tissue found evidence that nerve cells are damaged by oxidative stress in Parkinson's.
+In the late 1980s, scientists studied brain tissue from the Parkinson's UK Brain Bank.
+They found evidence that nerve cells are damaged by oxidative stress in Parkinson's.

-Oxidative stress is now believed to play a key role in the death of brain cells in Parkinson’s and drugs that can reduce this stress are being developed.
+Oxidative stress is now believed to play a key role in the death of brain cells in Parkinson’s.
+So we're developing drugs that can reduce this stress.

-Around the same time, our research revealed that the brains of people with Parkinson’s also have problems with tiny energy-producing batteries called mitochondria.
+Also in the 1980s, our research revealed that the brains of people with Parkinson’s also have problems with tiny energy-producing batteries called mitochondria.

 The study of genes has provided a vital window into understanding Parkinson’s.
-Scientists have found several genes that are involved in the condition, and two of the most important were discovered by our researchers.
+Scientists have found several genes that are involved in the condition.
+2 of the most important, LRRK2 and PINK1, were discovered by our researchers.

 These genes appear to be important for everyone and keep the nerve cells working smoothly.
 There are now new treatments being developed that directly target the problems caused by these genetic variations.

 "In the future, when people get diagnosed with Parkinson's, they could have a stem cell-derived dopamine transplant.

 "You won't need to take any drugs because the dopamine cells will be doing the job the drugs are currently doing."

 We've invested millions in cutting-edge stem cell research.
 In the early 1990s, we helped fund early cell transplantation trials in a small group of people with Parkinson’s.
 This paved the way for the transplantation trials that are underway today.